0xprinc/snapshotX/README.md

 What does ECRecover do?

-If there is a message, you can sign them using a private key.
-This will generate a signature and now you can send this signature.
-ECRecover(signature) = fetches you the public key of the private key.
-So you can verify that the sender has actually signed the message.
-We send a signature to the server and server will generate a public key.
+If there is a message, you can sign it using a private key.
+This will generate a signature, which you can then send.
+Using ECRecover(signature) fetches the public key associated with the private key.
+This allows you to verify that the sender has actually signed the message.
+We send the signature to the server, and the server will generate the public key.

 ## Setup: